Easy Greek Potato Bake

 ingredients you’ll need

-how to make this easy greek potato bake
+how to make lemon greek potatoes

 • First, boil the potatoes – In a pot with water, simmer the potatoes for 6-8 mins.
 Drain and season with salt and pepper.